utopia-foss/dantro/doc/data_io/transform.rst

       another_kwarg: foobar
     salt: ~                         # Is included in the hash; set a value here
                                     # if you would like to provoke a cache miss
+    fallback: ~                     # May only be given if ``allow_failure`` is
+                                    # also set, in which case it specifies a
+                                    # fallback value (or reference) to use
+                                    # instead of the operation result.

     # All arguments _below_ are NOT taken into account when computing the hash
     # of this transformation.
 Two transformations that differ _only_ in the
     # arguments given below are considered equal to each other.

     tag: my_result                  # The tag of this transformation.
 Optional.
+    allow_failure: ~                # Whether to allow this transformation to
+                                    # fail during computation or resolution of
+                                    # the arguments (i.e.: upstream error).
+                                    # Special options are: log, warn, silent

     file_cache:                     # File cache options
       read:                         # Read-related options
         enabled: false              # Whether to read from the file cache